laurelobrien/100daysofSVG/README.md

 #100 Days of SVG

+Visit the project at [100daysofsvg.com](http://github.com/laurelobrien/100daysofsvg)

-[100 Days of SVG](http://github.com/laurelobrien/100daysofsvg) is part of #the100dayproject; choose something to make and make it for 100 days straight.
-As an exercise in html/css and illustration, I am making 100 [scalable vector graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) illustrations that can displayed and scaled on the web rather than slapped into place as a static png.
+100 Days of SVG is part of #the100dayproject; choose something to make and then make it for 100 days.
+As an exercise in html/css and illustration, I am making 100 [scalable vector graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) illustrations that can be displayed and scaled on the web rather than slapped into place as a static png.

 ##Where can I learn more about 100 day projects?